ADchasacademy/Researchuppgift/README.md

-### Additinal Git commands picked up while making this README.md:
+### Additional Git commands picked up while making this README.md:
 | Command | Explanation |
 |:---	|:---	|
 | **git branch *[branch.name]*** | Creates a new branch.
 But does not navigate to branch. |